swuecho/swuecho.github.io/_posts/2015-06-07-moose-type-and-coerce.md

 <p>the part after __END__ is  the result, let's see what happens.
-first,  when moose find a value of an attribute, it will check if it is pass the type validation. that is what happens as in the first line of the result.
+first,  when moose find a value of an attribute, it will check if it is pass the type validation. that is what happens as in the first line of the result.</p>

 then moose find the value given can not pass validation and there is a coerce, so moose try to coerce. as in the second line of the result.